If you find any professional acting in a manner that is contrary to the information above, please report your concerns to a trusted vet.

 In addition to being known by a government-recognised registry, dog chips must also be certified.

-Read about dog microchip certification elsewhere on this page.
+You can read about dog microchip certification elsewhere on this page, including our FAQ section.

 CERTIFIED REGISTRYDog Certificates